prof18/marcogomiero.com/content/posts/drafts/rn-flutter-dilemma-2-ui.md

 ---
 layout: post
-title:  "Flutter or React Native, a cross platform dilemma - How to build User Interfaces - (Part 2)"
+title:  "Flutter or React Native, a cross-platform dilemma - How to build User Interfaces - (Part 2)"
 date:   2019-09-09
 draft: true
 ---